List of Apple Inc. media events: iPhone Software Roadmap event (March 6, 2008)

 Apple announced push technology in iPhone OS, the iPhone SDK and iPhoneOS 2.0.

 WWDC 2008 (June 9–13, 2008)

-Announcements at the keynote included the App Store for iPhone and iPod Touch, the stable version of the iPhone SDK, a subsidized 3G version of the iPhone for Worldwide markets, version 2.0 of iPhone OS, Mac OS X Snow Leopard (10.6), and the replacement/rebranding of .Mac as MobileMe.
+Announcements at the keynote included the App Store for iPhone and iPod Touch, the stable version of the iPhone SDK, announced in March 2008, the iPhone 3G with worldwide 3G support, version 2.0 of iPhone OS, Mac OS X Snow Leopard (10.6), and the replacement/rebranding of .Mac as MobileMe.

 Apple special event (September 9, 2008)

 Updates on iTunes and music from Jobs, retirement of the larger form-factor iPod Classic with hard drive capacity increased on the remaining iPod Classic, and a new iPod Nano.
 At this event Jobs also joked "the reports of my death are greatly exaggerated".

 Apple special event (October 14, 2008)

 The Unibody Macbook Pro was announced.

 A teaser for the event had the title "The spotlight turns to notebooks."